 The back of the envelope features the King's Coat of Arms.
 What is interesting about the envelope is it has a little thing to tear the envelope open, which is nice because it helps keep the envelope in nice condition.
 I haven't seen any other royals use envelopes like this.

 Inside is the family's Christmas Card.
 It's the largest Christmas reply I've received so far, slightly larger than the Monaco Christmas Card.
-The front of the card features King Felipe and Queen Letizia's joint monogram, an intertwined L, under a crown.
+The front of the card features King Felipe and Queen Letizia's joint monogram, an intertwined F & L, under a crown.

 The simple, rounded ends monogram is certainly a bit unique.
 A lot of the other royals use either block letters, very curly and twirly letters, or things with lots of flourishes.